-By breaking down an object into their components, you can study them separately.
+By breaking down an object into its components, you can study them separately.
 Using GPT, the function of the object is no longer fixed and you can now come up with other uses.

-This technique of breaking down an object into their components to study their uses is covered in our Creative Thinking Workshop.
+This technique of breaking down an object into its components to study its uses is covered in our Creative Thinking Workshop.

-By practising exercises such as Buzan’s paper clip demonstration, you will be able to break out of your own functional fixedness and improve your creative thinking.
+By practicing exercises such as Buzan’s paper clip demonstration, you will be able to break out of your own functional fixedness and improve your creative thinking.

-Your own style of thinking of functional fixedness may be very personal.
-By being exposed to other’s input, you may be able to see how combining your own thinking with their thinking can lead to new relationships and perceptions that are not as easily discovered when you are working alone.
+Your own style of thinking about functional fixedness may be very personal.
+By being exposed to others’ input, you may be able to see how combining your own thinking with their thinking can lead to new relationships and perceptions that are not as easily discovered when you are working alone.

 You can find the concept of functional fixedness and related exercises in many textbooks in the area of Cognitive Psychology, such as Anderson’s text.